Cozumel raccoon: Threats

 Habitat destruction driven by tourism development is the primary threat to Cozumel raccoons.
 The increasing number of visitors and cruise ship arrivals has led to deforestation, road expansion, and habitat fragmentation, particularly affecting the island's mangrove and coastal ecosystems.
 Cozumel raccoons are increasingly drawn to human settlements, where they scavenge for food from tourist areas, restaurants, and waste disposal sites.
 While this may temporarily supplement their diet, reliance on human food exposes them to contaminants and alters natural foraging behaviors, increasing human-wildlife conflicts.
 Additionally, the raccoon faces genetic bottlenecks, leading to low genetic diversity and increasing its susceptibility to environmental changes and diseases.

 Hurricanes have also played a significant role in the decline of the Cozumel raccoon population.
 The impact of climate change and more frequent hurricanes further exacerbate these challenges.
 Studies have shown that after major storms, the raccoon's density can decline by up to 60% in affected areas.
 Juvenile Cozumel raccoons are most at risk of being killed during hurricanes, as they are often crushed by falling debris.
+Hurricane Gilbert in 1988 was a significant such event for the species, displacing them completely off Passion Island and confined them to solely the island of Cozumel.
+Other notable hurricanes that affected the Cozumel raccoon species include Roxanne in 1995 and Wilma in 2005.

 Newer threats to their survival that have been researched in recent years are diseases and parasites.
 Cozumel has a population of feral cats and domestic cats and dogs that can transmit diseases to the raccoons.
 On average, there are about two different parasite species present in each host.
 That is not overall abundance, but simply the absolute number of species found.
 Some captured raccoons had developed antibodies to certain diseases.
 Cats are only newly introduced on the island due to humans bringing them as pets.
 Recent studies have also indicated genetic introgression from mainland raccoon species (Procyon lotor), which could dilute the genetic uniqueness of the endemic Cozumel raccoon.
 This genetic mixing may result from human-facilitated introductions.